emscripten-core/emsdk/README.md

 #### Linux

 The SDK is not available for Linux at the moment.
-To get started on Linux, see one of the following guides for a manual setup:
+To get started on Linux, see "Installing from Source" in the next section.
+The following links may also be useful (but might be out of date):
 * For help on Ubuntu, you can follow the [Getting Started on Ubuntu 12.10](https://github.com/kripken/emscripten/wiki/Getting-Started-on-Ubuntu-12.10) guide for instructions on how to obtain the prerequisites and build Clang manually using CMake.
 * For help on Debian, see this [guide by EarthServer](https://earthserver.com/Setting_up_emscripten_development_environment_on_Linux).
+* Debian Jessie includes a [emscripten package](https://packages.debian.org/jessie/emscripten).
 * rhelmer has provided a Vagrant VM for Emscripten, see [emscripten-vagrant](https://github.com/rhelmer/emscripten-vagrant).
 * Dirk Krause created an [Amazon EC2 image](https://groups.google.com/forum/?fromgroups=#!topic/emscripten-discuss/H8kG0kP1eDE) for Emscripten.

-Or see installing from source, next.

 ### Installing from Source